vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2023-01-23 version 2.0.0 =
+Support MobilePay as a payment method in Finland
+Use the Epayment api for all transactions other than Vipps Express Checkout

 = 2023-01-17 version 1.14.21 and 1.14.23 =
 Disable support for order attribution by default - it can be added in the "Advanced" settings.
 Some sites got crashes due to memory use.